byroot/byroot.github.io/_posts/2025-08-02-whats-wrong-with-the-json-gem-api.markdown

 rather than a warning that points at a single call-site that may not necessarily help you find the problem.

 This is a pattern I use in most of my own projects, and that [I also included into Rails' own test suite](https://github.com/rails/rails/blob/add5a73b26e78d6b13945525874749ae40af21c7/tools/strict_warnings.rb).
-For larger projects, where being deprecation-free all the time may be complicated, there's also the more sophisticated [`deprecation_toolkit` gem].
+For larger projects, where being deprecation-free all the time may be complicated, there's also the more sophisticated [`deprecation_toolkit` gem](https://github.com/Shopify/deprecation_toolkit).

 ## The create_additions Option